awsdocs/amazon-ec2-user-guide/doc_source/work-with-cr-fleets.md

 When you create the Fleet, you must specify the instance types to use and a priority for each of those instance types\.
 For more information, see [Allocation strategy](crfleet-concepts.md#allocation-strategy) and [Instance type priority](crfleet-concepts.md#instance-priority)\.

 **Note**
 The **AWSServiceRoleForEC2CapacityReservationFleet** service\-linked role is automatically created in your account the first time that you create a Capacity Reservation Fleet\.
-For more information, see [Using Service\-Linked Roles for Capacity Reservation Fleet](using-service-linked-roles.md)\.
+For more information, see [Using service\-linked roles for Capacity Reservation Fleet](using-service-linked-roles.md)\.

 Currently, Capacity Reservation Fleets support the `open` instance matching criteria only\.